top of page

 Common Protein Mistakes Midlife Women Make

-3. Fear of “Bulking”
+Fear of "bulking"

-Midlife metabolism becomes less tolerant of high-carb, low-protein patterns.
+Midlife metabolism becomes less tolerant of high-carb, low-protein patterns

 A Simple High-Protein Day for Menopause

-• Breakfast: Greek yogurt + seeds + berries (~30g)
+Greek yogurt + seeds + berries

-• Lunch: Chicken salad with quinoa (~30g)
+Chicken salad with quinoa

-• Snack: Protein shake or cottage cheese (~15 - 20g)
+Protein shake or cottage cheese

-• Dinner: Salmon + vegetables (~25 - 30g)
+Salmon + roasted vegetables

 The Bottom Line: Protein Is Foundational After 40

-It’s about protecting your body for the next 30+ years.
+This isn't about dieting.
+It's about protecting your body for the next 30+ years.

 FAQ: Protein and Menopause